 - Additionally in the WordPress forum after the Plugin search and read current articles

-- If possible, ask acquaintances (I am happy to help) who do the same thing.
+- If possible, ask acquaintances (I'm happy to help) who have done the same thing.
 Plugin have installed

 Install & upgrade plugins - checklist Caution criteria: After